-X Solid Waste
+Solid Waste

 Currently all solid waste is packaged and shipped to Hall Beach for disposal.
-There are future plans to develop an on-site alternative; whereby paper products and packaging, untreated wood and natural fiber textiles would be segregated and incinerated on-site.
+There are future plans to develop an on-site alternative; whereby domestic waste would be segregated and incinerated on-site.
 This alternative would implement the use of an appropriate incinerator as outlined in the Government of Nunavut, Guideline for the Burning and Incineration of Solid Waste.

-X Bulky Items/Scrap Metal
+Bulky Items/Scrap Metal